yosmellopez/yosmelLopez_inventarios/README.md

 ```
 docker-compose -f src/main/docker/app.yml up -d
 ```

-For more information refer to [Using Docker and Docker-Compose][], this page also contains information on the docker-compose sub-generator (`jhipster docker-compose`), which is able to generate docker configurations for one or several JHipster applications.

-## Continuous Integration (optional)

-To configure CI for your project, run the ci-cd sub-generator (`jhipster ci-cd`), this will let you generate configuration files for a number of Continuous Integration systems.
-Consult the [Setting up Continuous Integration][] page for more information.

 [jhipster homepage and latest documentation]: https://www.jhipster.tech
 [jhipster 7.8.1 archive]: https://www.jhipster.tech
 [using jhipster in development]: https://www.jhipster.tech/development/